frederic-perez/AmE-dictionary/data/idioms.md

 __hold court__
 __hold fast to something__ _A pair of friends holding fast to their dreams._
 __hold on tight__
-__hold on to your hat__ Get ready for what’s coming or about to happen! _Hold on to your hats, everybody—we’re about to see what these fireworks can do!_
+__hold on to your hat__ :two: Get ready for what’s coming or about to happen! _Hold on to your hats, everybody—we’re about to see what these fireworks can do!_
 __hold on__ :two::hammer:
 __hold one’s breath__
 __hold one’s ground__
 __hold one’s peace__ :two::dart: To stay quiet despite wanting to say something. _Just hold your peace if you don’t have anything constructive to add._ _“Oh!”
 She looked puzzled, but held her peace._
 __hold someone back__
-__hold that thought__ An expression used to interrupt someone mid-speech and indicate that one’s attention is being or about to be diverted. _Sorry, Janet, hold that thought—I’m getting a call on the other line._
+__hold that thought__ :two: An expression used to interrupt someone mid-speech and indicate that one’s attention is being or about to be diverted. _Sorry, Janet, hold that thought—I’m getting a call on the other line._
 __hold the fort__ To take care of a place while someone who is usually there is gone, such as a store or one’s home.
 (From western movies.) _I’m going next door to visit Mrs. Jones.
 You stay here and hold the fort.
 You should open the store at eight o’clock and hold the fort until I get there at ten._
 __hold the reins__ To have or be in control, especially of a group, project, or situation.
 __hold up__